abi-widiarta/project-odin-etchASketch/README.md

 - Not responsive yet
 - The UI can still be improved
 - Planning to add a erase button
+- Planning to make the result downloadable as image by using html2canvas library

 Link Demo : https://project-odin-etch-a-sketch.vercel.app/